 Several Klamath River reaches in Oregon are listed on the Clean Water Act Section 303(d) list of impaired water bodies.
-According to ODEQ, the reach between J.C.
-Boyle Dam and the California/Oregon border is listed for dissolved oxygen, temperature, and inorganic arsenic (ODEQ 2020).
+According to the Oregon Department of Environmental Quality (ODEQ), the reach between J.C.
+Boyle Dam and the California/Oregon border is listed for dissolved oxygen, temperature, and inorganic arsenic (ODEQ 2022a).
 Portions of the reach above J.C.
 Boyle Dam, including J.C.
-Boyle Reservoir, are listed for ammonia, chlorophyll-a, dissolved oxygen, pH, and inorganic arsenic (ODEQ 2020).
+Boyle Reservoir, are listed for ammonia, chlorophyll-a, dissolved oxygen, pH, and inorganic arsenic (ODEQ 2022a).